 with low carbon steel for the bulk.
 Microstructure and hardness values indicate successful quench hardening of only the

 edge parts to extreme hardness values.
 The weld seam is a bit strange and I don't know what to make of it except to point

 out once more that fire welding is a difficult process, especially if

 you can't easily get up to 1200 oC (2192 o F) in your forge hearth, as we assume was the case in days

 This sax is quite comparable to Japanese swords and seems to be similar to the sax from approximately the same time span investigated in some detail by Stefan Maeder .

-phosphorous was involved (the term "phosphorous" was never mentioned
+was involved (the term "phosphorous" was never mentioned by the authors).

 It appears that just four twisted rods are used for the center of the blade as opposed to four one each side as would be required for the inferred pattern with the typical curlicues only obtainable if the rods are ground down a lot.

 Whatever.
 While the blade might have sported a nice pattern, it was inferior to its sax companion in terms of hardness.
 Nevertheless, an attempt to have a hard edge was made, and we might simply have lost the real hard edge to corrosion.

 |The two remaining swords are not pattern welded but piled without a pattern (edges hard steel, inside softer steel).
 They are quite interesting because both of them contain remains of a simple inscription that was obtained by hammering a small striped rod into the blade.
 Here is the one of the St. Georgen spatha: